-This is the third of four books that accompany the Management Analysis Program (MAP) System for cable pressurization maintenance.
-This book, entitled MAP System Administration, is intended to help the System Administrator manage and customize the system software and hardware.
-The three other books in this series are:
+This is the third of three books that accompany the Management Analysis Program (MAP) System[TM] for cable pressurization maintenance.
+This book, entitled PressureMAP System Administration, is intended to help the System Administrator install the required operating system and application software, configure hardware and network connections, and manage user accounts.
+The other books in this series are:

-Book 1 - MAP System Operations Manual - describes how to use all of the MAP system programs.
+Book 1 - PressureMAP Operations Manual - describes how to use all of the MAP system programs and access desired information.